 Veterinary technicians work with each other and veterinarians, of course, but they also work closely with owners to ensure that pets receive the care they need.
 Effective communication is crucial in this process.
 This is especially true when a pet is injured or unwell and emotions run high.
 While being a veterinary technician can be challenging, if you have these traits, it could be a very fulfilling career for you.

 Veterinary Technicians do more than just help take care of cats and dogs in a veterinarian’s office.
 That’s one of the things that can make it such an interesting field to be in!
 As a certified veterinary technician, you could assist a veterinarian at:

 - Equine facilities

 These are some of the most common careers for a veterinary technician today, but the possibilities are growing with each passing year.
 As veterinary science expands and new species are discovered, new specializations are always evolving.
 This means that career possibilities in Veterinary Technology are always expanding.

 How Long it Takes to Become a Veterinary Technician

 The specific requirements to become a veterinary technician vary slightly from one state to the next.
 Typically, some sort of license or certification is required.
-In Pennsylvania, you need to be certified, which requires completing a Veterinary Technology program and passing a certification exam.
+In Pennsylvania, you need to be certified.

 Our Veterinary Technology program is an Associate of Specialized Technology program that could be completed in as little as 18 months.
 You can then take the American Association of Veterinary State Boards’ Veterinary Technician National Exam, which is currently offered three times per year and has limited seating.
 After passing the exam and receiving your results, you will need to submit an application for certification through the online Pennsylvania Licensing System (PALS).